zainafzal08/sortify/README.md

 - [x] Add license.
 - [x] Handle limits correctly. playlist fetch is likely to only get the first 50 songs in a playlist.
+- [x] Make sure app can now handle using refresh tokens.